-Boruc then moved to England with Southampton on a one-year deal and stayed there for two years in total, with his consistent form helping the Saints to an eighth-place Premier League finish.
+Boruc then moved to England with Southampton on a one-year deal and stayed there for nearly three years in total, with his consistent form helping the Saints to an eighth-place Premier League finish.

-The 2014/15 season saw Fraser Forster given the number one shirt at Saints which saw Boruc move to the Cherries on loan in September 2014.
+The 2014/15 season saw Fraser Forster given the number one shirt at Saints, seeing Boruc move to the Cherries on loan in September 2014.

-The loan spell at Vitality Stadium was a success, by the end of December 2014 Boruc had kept clean sheets in nine of his 18 appearances, helping the club go top of the Championship.
+The loan spell at Vitality Stadium was a success and, by the end of December 2014, Boruc had kept clean sheets in nine of his 18 appearances, helping the club go top of the Championship.

-That loan was extended until the end of the season where the Pole helped the Cherries into the Premier League for the first time.
+The loan was extended until the end of the season when the Pole helped the Cherries into the Premier League for the first time.

-He made 32 Premier League appearances in the club’s first ever top flight campaign and a string of impressive performances followed last season which lead to him being crowned the Supporters' Player of the Year for 2016/17.
+He made 32 Premier League appearances in the club’s first top-flight campaign and a string of impressive performances followed in 2016/17, leading to him being crowned Supporters' Player of the Year.

-Boruc’s highlights included a magnificent display in the 1-1 draw with Manchester United and he eventually retired from Poland duty after winning 64 caps and appearing at World Cups and European Championships.
+Boruc’s highlights included a magnificent display in the 1-1 draw with Manchester United at Old Trafford in March 2017 and he eventually retired from Poland duty after winning 64 caps and appearing at World Cups and European Championships.